backstage/backstage/plugins/analytics-module-ga/README.md

 ## Installation

-1. Install this plugin in your Backstage app:
+1. Install the plugin package in your Backstage app:
    `cd packages/app && yarn add @backstage/plugin-analytics-module-ga`
-2. Add the API implementation to your App and configure the plugin (see below).
+2. Wire up the API implementation to your App:

 ```tsx
 // packages/app/src/apis.ts